This post may contain affiliate links.

-This Copycat Olive Garden Chicken Gnocchi Soup Recipe is a comforting soup you can make in the comfort of your home with the familiarity of a restaurant classic.
+This Copycat Olive Garden Chicken Gnocchi Soup is a comforting soup you can make in the comfort of your home with the familiarity of a restaurant classic.
 Shredded chicken, vegetables and herbs are mixed in a creamy broth alongside pillowy soft potato gnocchi.
 Serve this delicious soup with crusty bread to soak up all of those delicious juices.

-COPYCAT OLIVE GARDEN CHICKEN GNOCCHI SOUP RECIPE
+COPYCAT OLIVE GARDEN CHICKEN GNOCCHI SOUP

 If you have been to Olive Garden you might know how delicious olive garden’s chicken gnocchi soup is.